A heap is a data structure that holds comparable values and supports the following operations:

 leftis the same or one greater than the number of nodes in

 All three operations can be performed in O(log n) time or better.
 We will be grading on efficiency.
+You can assume that there will be no duplicate values in a Brown Heap.

 For testing purposes, we need you to use the function names and data definition above exactly as written.